czhou578/Thomas-Sowell-Notes/BasicEconomicsNotes.md

 > Put differently, profit is a price paid for efficiency.

 If in fact the cost of profits exceeded the value of the efficiency they promote, then non-profit organizations or government agencies could get the same work done cheaper or better than profit-making enterprises.

 The only person whose payment is contingent on how well the business is doing is the owner of that business.

-profits on sale vs profit on investment are different.
+Profits on sale vs profit on investment are different.

 investment profits are important not only to investors but the economy, as it determines rate of profits over entire sectors, so the money is appropriately flowing into the proper areas.

 > EXAMPLE: bread is sold quicker then pianos, so pianos have higher markup if owners want a good annual return.